 - Ensure the preservation of important cultural resources while providing public access to them.

 Our collective understanding of heritage has expanded – from single monuments and sites to broad landscapes.
-This study shows that all parts of the South Mountain landscape are alive with cultural/historic meaning and moves the focus away from just objects and sites toward the entire landscape.
+This study shows that all parts of the South Mountain landscape are alive with cultural/historic meaning.
+Knowing this moves the focus away from just objects and sites toward the entire landscape.

 Cultural landscapes are distinctive landscapes that have been shaped by humans through the conscious or unconscious manipulation of natural systems.
 Cultural landscapes offer a lens through which to consider how people have adapted to and changed the landscapes upon which they live, and thus can reflect social and cultural attitudes of individuals and communities; a comprehensive understanding of such landscapes can be central to understanding how we have gotten to where we are today, both physically on the landscape and culturally within communities.

-We will now begin to explore implementation of recommendations set forth through this document.
+Coming soon is a fun and useful summary document!
+We will then begin to explore recommendations set forth through this document.